ocaml/dune/doc/jsoo.rst

 Similar targets are created for libraries, but we recommend sticking to the executable targets.

-If you're using the js_of_ocaml syntax extension, you must remember to add the appropriate ppx in the ``preprocess`` field:
+If you're using the Js_of_ocaml syntax extension, you must remember to add the appropriate PPX in the ``preprocess`` field:

 .. code:: scheme